MetaCell/c-elegans-app/README.md

 ## Development Setup

-The dev enviroment relies on Python 3.11 and Node >= 18.0.
+The dev environment relies on Python 3.11 and Node >= 18.0.
 For "in situ" tests, this project uses Docker and Docker Compose.
 If you don't want to test the app deployed with Docker Composer, you don't need to install it.